0b10001/PR_SEARCHING_AlGO/README.md

 2. Change 'Dashboard' to 'Welcome 'name''

-3. Add at least 6 more practice problems and at leat 3 subproblems
+3. Add at least 6 more practice problems and at least 3 subproblems